davidask/StateViewController/README.md

 ```

 You receive callbacks for when a state transition will begin, and when it has finished.
-`willTransition(to:animated:)` is a good place to prepare your content view controllers for appearance.
+`willTransition(to:animated:)` is a good place to prepare your child view controllers for appearance.

 ```swift
 override func willTransition(to nextState: MyState, animated: Bool) {